-This section covers basic network configuration set-up and testing.
-Also covered are basic concepts and operations, including the difference between LAN and WAN networks and how IP Addressing is used.
+This section covers basic network configuration setup and testing.
+Also covered, are basic concepts and operations, including the difference between LAN and WAN networks and how IP Addressing is used.

 In a networked environment, such as a company, typically there are many computers connected together using a router or a switch.
 In larger companies, there may be several different routers distributed in buildings and plant locations.
-A router allows any LAN-side computer to communicate with other computers and devices outside the LAN (local area network).
-Routers send data packets from one place to another place on a network. routers use network addresses to route packets to the correct destination.
-For example, in a TCP/IP network, the IP (Internet Protocol) address of the network interface is used to direct router destinations.
+A router allows any LAN-side computer to communicate with other computers and devices outside the LAN (Local Area Network).
+Routers send data packets from one (1) place to another place on a network.
+Routers use network addresses to route packets to the correct destination.
+For example, in a TCP/IP network, the IP Address of the network interface is used to direct router destinations.

-Because routers help computers inside the LAN "talk" with computers outside of the LAN, the security of a company's LAN may be compromised by gaps of open ports in the router.
-Security measures may have been instituted to compensate for these vulnerabilities.
+Because routers help computers inside the LAN talk with computers outside of the LAN, the security of a company's LAN may be compromised by gaps of open ports in the router.
+Security measures must be instituted to compensate for these vulnerabilities.
 Consult you network administrator to learn about the security measures taken to protect your network.
-VPN, or virtual private network, is one such security measure to protect the intelligence of the LAN.
+VPN (Virtual Private Network) is one such security measure to protect the intelligence of the LAN.
 A computer outside the LAN must have an address or key known by the VPN to allow access to the LAN.
-Many companies use a VPN to connect two different LANs, thus allowing the transfer of data between two (2) networks.
+Many companies use a VPN to connect two (2) different LANs, thus allowing the transfer of data between two (2) networks.